 Fermented quinoa is rich and tangy.
-It is also a gluten-free grain that’s packed full of protein and delicious.
+It is also a gluten-free grain that’s packed full of protein and fibre.

 The best way to make fermented quinoa is to mix cooked quinoa with a lactic bacterial culture.
 This allows the probiotic culture to break down the complex starches to improved digestibility and nutrient availability.
-It is also a good dose of probiotics!
+It also provides a good dose of probiotics!

 What can you do with Fermented Quinoa?

 Fermented quinoa is moister than ordinary cooked quinoa.
 The added lactic culture isn’t fully absorbed by the already cooked grains.
 However, it’s perfect for any dish that would work well with extra creamy quinoa.

 Here are some suggestions: